NullMode/nullmode.github.io/source/_posts/2015-03-17-36-core-aws-john.markdown

 categories: [password cracking, john the ripper, hashcat, aws]
 ---

 As part of a project recently I got the chance to play with a 36 core instance on AWS (c4.8xlarge) for some password cracking related activities.
 To get hashcat and john up and running with multi-core is a little fiddly (it's not download and crack), so I thought I'd document the setup and show some benchmarks with [hashcat](http://hashcat.net/hashcat/) and [John the Ripper](http://www.openwall.com/john/) utilising 36 cores.
 In order to select the 36 core instance you'll need to use a HVM (hardware virtual machine) enabled machine image.
-I used the Amazon Linux image.
+I used the Ubuntu Server 14.04 LTS image.

 <!-- more -->